-Canadian Gearhead is founded and run by Tim Rempel in Ontario, Canada.
+Canadian Gearhead was founded by Tim Rempel in Ontario, Canada.
 Based on a passion for cars and taking care of them, Canadian Gearhead serves as a source of answers to many of your automotive questions.
-From detailing tips to buyers guides, modifications, and maintenance, there’s something for every car enthusiast at CanadianGearhead.com!
+From detailing tips to buyer’s guides, modifications, and maintenance, there’s something for every car enthusiast at CanadianGearhead.com!

 Canadian Gearhead’s Story

-I’ve been obsessed with cars, trucks, and bikes from a very early age.
+I’ve been obsessed with cars and trucks from a very early age.
 How early?
 Well, I’ve been told by my mom that the first time she handed me a rattle as a baby, I pushed it along the ground while making a “vrooooom” noise.
 Yup – that early.

 Over the years, I’ve been lucky enough to be able to work on some pretty awesome cars.
 The thing is, I wasn’t always a detailing expert.
 When I bought my first car (a 1989 Toyota Corolla SR5), I knew the importance of keeping it clean and waxed thanks to my Dad and Grandfather.
 But I was completely new to the detailing world.

 As the industry changed, I kept up to date on the latest products and techniques.
 Then I’d test them out on one of my vehicles.
-Eventually, it got to the point where people were beginning to notice the shine I was able to not only achieve but maintain on all of my vehicles, including my daily driver.
+Eventually, it got to the point where people were beginning to notice the shine I was able to not only achieve but maintain on all of my vehicles.

 One friend asked me to help him with his car.
 Then another friend.
 And another.
-The next thing I knew, I had my own detailing business.
-I wasn’t the guy you called when your kid barfed all over the back seat of your minivan.
-I was the guy you called when you wanted to win a car show and as a matter of fact, that’s exactly what happened once.
+The next thing I knew, I had my own local auto detailing business.

 Canadian Gearhead YouTube